mennooo/SQLcl/README.md

 # Configure SQLcl

+## Add to PATH
+In order to use SQLcl from the command-line in any given directory, you need to add the `sqlcl/bin` folder to the PATH variable.

 ## login.sql
 The login.sql and glogin.sql scripts are executed when you start SQLcl.
 This is the place where you load your SQLcl scripts at startup.